matfiz/spree_przelewy24/README.md

 You'll have to set the following parameters:
   * seller ID
   * CRC key
-  * success and error URL
+  * optionally: language and przelewy24 URLs

 In Spree Admin zone you have to create new payment method and select *Spree::PaymentMethod::Przelewy24* as a provider.
 I recommend to test it first - just select *test mode* in payment method settings and it will use sandbox platform instead of the production one.